mjslane/docker-go-httpbin/README.md

 # Usage
 You can run this image wherever you'd like a httpbin instance.
 It's useful in docker-compose frameworks for instance.

+# Credits
+the golang version of http is developed by Ahmet Alp Balkan code repo is hosted here: https://github.com/ahmetb/go-httpbin